Printer friendly version of the 2023-24 High School Code of Conduct

 School administrators reserve the right to restrict a student’s cell phone usage and/or confiscate a cell phone for serious or repeated infractions of the policy.
 Refusal to turn over any item to a school administrator may result in the student being assigned a disciplinary consequence including detention, internal suspension, or external suspension.

 Students are prohibited from taking images (either still or video) that are not being used for academic purposes.
 Pictures/videos taken without consent from the individual depicted in the image (student or staff) or without permission of a school employee may be subject to disciplinary consequences.
 If any images are used in a negative manner either in-person or through any mode of communication (picture sharing, email, message page, etc. ) the student may be assigned an external suspension.
-In such cases, the school may notify the police and additional charges may be applied.
+In such cases, the school may notify the police and additional charges may be applicable.

 Scotia-Glenville students should be able to come to school and participate in classes and other school-related activities without the threat of physical assault.
 Students who threaten or become involved in fighting in school or on the school campus will be subject to disciplinary action.
 Any student or students guilty of assault upon another person in or on school property will be suspended and may be subject to charges of assault or assault and battery.